fnk0/MagicBall/step2.md

-## Step 2 - Understanding the Anatomy of a Android App
+## Step 2 - Understanding the Anatomy of a Android App & Creating your first Layout

 ##### Activity: